Creating website and blogging in Org mode

 (setq org-html-preamble (org-file-contents "./shared/header.html")) (setq org-html-postamble (org-file-contents "./shared/footer.html"))

-In order to include my custom CSS style and configure the favicon, I add two extra lines to the HTML header.
+In order to include my custom CSS styles and configure the favicon, I add three extra lines to the HTML header.

 Finally, I define a utility function allowing me to change the output folder